Contact With Birth Parents After Adoption

 • Birth and adoptive families often describe their relationship as an extended family, united by love for a child.

 Contact with birth parents after the adoption has been shown to improve a child’s sense of happiness and well-being.
 This study has shown that 84% of adoptees reported high levels of satisfaction when maintaining ongoing contact with their birth parents.
-That same study also reported that adoptees in open adoption situations had positive feelings for their birth parents.
+That same study also reported that adoptees in open adoptions had positive feelings for their birth parents.

-We have seen this to be the case for more than 30 years now.
+We have seen this to be the case for more than 35 years now.
 Lifetime Adoption is a pioneer in the open adoption process.
 We know firsthand how happy a birth mother and birth father can be when they not just know their child is taken care of, but can also be a part of the child’s life.

-Through this ongoing contact with birth families, everyone wins.
-The birth mother (and any other members of the birth family involved in the ongoing contact) have the reassurance that the child is growing up safe and happy.
-The adoptive parents have the opportunity to gather important medical information or other information, should needs arise.
+The adoptive parents have the opportunity to gather important medical information and other important information, should needs arise.
 And the child is able to know for certain where he or she came from and be able to ask the questions needed to establish a strong sense of self, living in the truth.

 As a birth mother, Tina, puts it, “Open adoption is a beautifully complicated process that is filled with profound hope and loss.
 It is anything but simple, but can provide birth parents, adoptive families and adopted individuals with a bright future filled with possibilities that otherwise may have been unimaginable.
 In this way, adoption leads to more: more opportunity, more connection and more love.” (from her guest column for the Calgary Herald.)

-Modern Open Adoption
+How Does Open Adoption Work?

-Open adoption means that the birth family — typically the birth mother — and the adoptive family meet prior to the adoption.
+In ppen adoption, the birth family — typically the birth mother — and the adoptive family meet prior to the adoption.
 They can exchange information and make plans for how the relationships between the adoptive family and birth family will go.

 Some women may not want or need contact with the adoptive family.
 The biological mother (or both biological parents) may also choose to maintain lots of contact with their adopted children and the adoptive parents.